JavaFX: WebView

+WebView, the embedded web browser component, uses the WebKit browser engine.
+It supports the usual HTML5 features such as canvas, media, meter, progress, details and summary tags as well as MathML, SVG, JavaScript and CSS.
+WebAssembly support is not enabled.

+3D

+Since JavaFX 8, JavaFX has had 3D capablilities, such as dynamic lights, basic shapes, meshes, texture mapping, et cetera. these components can be integrated into scenes and subscenes.

 JavaFX Mobile

 JavaFX Mobile was the implementation of the JavaFX platform for rich web applications aimed at mobile devices.
 JavaFX Mobile 1.x applications can be developed in the same language, JavaFX Script, as JavaFX 1.x applications for browser or desktop, and using the same tools: JavaFX SDK and the JavaFX Production Suite.
 This concept makes it possible to share code-base and graphics assets for desktop and mobile applications.
 Through integration with Java ME, the JavaFX applications have access to capabilities of the underlying handset, such as the filesystem, camera, GPS, bluetooth or accelerometer.

 An independent application platform built on Java, JavaFX Mobile is capable of running on multiple mobile operating systems, including Android, Windows Mobile, and proprietary real-time operating systems.

 JavaFX Mobile was publicly available as part of the JavaFX 1.1 release announced by Sun Microsystems on February 12, 2009.

 Sun planned to enable out-of-the-box support of JavaFX on the devices by working with handset manufacturers and mobile operators to preload the JavaFX Mobile runtime on the handsets.
 JavaFX Mobile running on an Android was demonstrated at JavaOne 2008 and selected partnerships (incl.
 LG Electronics, Sony Ericsson) were announced at the JavaFX Mobile launch in February, 2009.